phalcon/documentation/docs/routing.md

 );
 ```

 In the example above, we are using wildcards to make a route valid for many URIs.
-For example, by accessing the following URL (`/admin/customers/view/12345/1`) would produce:
+For example, accessing the following URL (`/admin/customers/view/12345/1`) would produce:

 | Controller  | Action | Parameter | Parameter |
 |:-----------:|:------:|:---------:|:---------:|
 | `customers` | `view` |  `12345`  |    `1`    |

 The `add()` method receives a pattern that can optionally have predefined placeholders and regular expression modifiers.
 All the routing patterns must start with a forward slash character (`/`).
 The regular expression syntax used is the same as the [PCRE regular expressions][pcre].

 !!! info "NOTE"

     It is not necessary to add regular expression delimiters.
 All route patterns are case-insensitive.

 The second parameter defines how the matched parts should bind to the controller/action/parameters.
 Matching parts are placeholders or subpatterns delimited by parentheses (round brackets).
-In the example given above, the first subpattern matched (`:controller`) is the controller part of the route, the second the action (`:action`) and after that any parameters passed (`:params`).
+In the example given above, the first subpattern matched (`:controller`) is the controller part of the route, the second the action (`:action`), and after that any parameters passed (`:params`).

 These placeholders make the route expressions more readable and easier to understand.
 The following placeholders are supported: